The Gospel According to Matthew and Q

 Summary of the Tradition

-Papias - Matthew composed the sayings of the Lord in the Hebrew language, and everyone translated them as best as they could.
+Papias: Matthew composed the sayings of the Lord in the Hebrew language, and everyone translated them as best as they could (Eusebius's Church History 3.39.16).

-Irenaeus - Matthew wrote a gospel in the Hebrew language, while Peter and Paul were preaching the Gospel and founding the church in Rome.
+Irenaeus: Matthew wrote a Gospel in the Hebrew language, while Peter and Paul were preaching the Gospel and founding the church in Rome (Against Heresies 3.1.1).

-Clement - Matthew was written before Mark and John and at the same time as Luke.
+Clement: Matthew was written before Mark and John and at the same time as Luke (Eusebius's Church History 6.14.5-7).

-Origen - The first Gospel was that according to Matthew, who was once a toll-collector but later an apostle of Jesus Christ.
-He published it for those who became believers from Judaism, since it was composed in the Hebrew language.
+Origen: The first Gospel was that according to Matthew, who was once a toll-collector but later an apostle of Jesus Christ.
+He published it for those who became believers from Judaism, since it was composed in the Hebrew language (Eusebius's Church History 6.25.4).

-Jerome - Matthew -- who was also (called) Levi -- was an apostle and former tax-collector.
-He first composed the gospel of Christ in Hebrew letters and wrote for the Jews of Judea.
-It is not known who translated the gospel into Greek.
-The Hebrew gospel still exists, and Jerome claimed to have read it.
-(It is unclear whether this is an original or whether it is a translation from the Greek.)
-Matthew used the Hebrew Old Testament for quotes rather than the Greek one (the Septuagint) (This is not true.
-Modern scholarship indicates that Matthew used the Greek Old Testament.)
+Jerome: Matthew – who was also (called) Levi – was an apostle and former tax-collector.
+He first composed the Gospel of Christ in Hebrew letters and wrote for the Jews of Judea.
+It is not known who translated the Gospel into Greek.
+The Hebrew Gospel still exists, and Jerome claimed to have read it.
+[It is unclear whether this is an original or whether it is a translation from the Greek.]
+Matthew used the Hebrew Old Testament for quotes rather than the Greek one [This is not true.
+Current scholarship indicates that Greek Matthew used the Greek Old Testament.]
+(Illustrious Men 3)

-Augustine - Matthew wrote first and gave the basic story of Jesus's life.
+Augustine: Matthew wrote first and gave the basic story of Jesus's life (Consensus of the Gospels 1.2.4).

 Authorship

 It is commonly asserted that the Hebrew Matthew has been lost.
 While it is true that it no longer exists as an independent document, we must realize that its contents would not have been lost.
 The apostle's writings are of extremely high importance, because they are eyewitness accounts of Jesus.
 The early church would not have thrown them away or allowed them to be lost.
 However, they could have incorporated them into other writings.
 That is, the Hebrew Matthew has been included somewhere in the other Gospels.
-This is the only way that the church would not have seen the need to keep the Hebrew Matthew (quite likely not a complete gospel) as a separate text.
-Now, we know that both Matthew and Luke have included within them the sayings gospel known as Q. This is the only early gospel that we do not know the author of.
-Apparently, this is the Hebrew Matthew or an early translation of it.
-There is no other reasonable explanation that matches the facts.
+This is the only way that the church would not have seen the need to keep the Hebrew Matthew (quite likely not a complete Gospel) as a separate text.
+Now, we know that both Matthew and Luke have included within them the group of sayings known as Q. This is an early collection that we do not know the author of.
+Possibly, this is the Hebrew Matthew or an early translation of it.
+There is no other reasonable explanation that matches the facts.[12]
 This would also help explain how the church fathers could start saying that the Greek Matthew was written by the apostle.
-If the Hebrew Matthew is part of the Greek Matthew, it is not that gigantic of a mistake.
+If the Hebrew Matthew is part of the Greek Matthew, it is not that gigantic a mistake.

 Dating

 Since we are now discussing two texts, we should discuss two sets of dates.
-It is difficult to date either based on the tradition because the church fathers to not carefully state which text they are talking about.
+It is difficult to date either based on tradition because the church fathers do not carefully state which text they are talking about.
 Therefore, we must use the texts themselves and accept fairly wide ranges.
-We know that the Hebrew Matthew (Q) was written before Luke (AD 60-75).
-Also, Mark (AD 55-70) did not use it, so it was probably not written long before Mark wrote.
-This allows us to date it between AD 45 and AD 70.
-To date the Greek Matthew, we know that the it does not depend on Luke, and Luke does not depend on it, so they must have been written at about the same time.
-We also know that it was written after Mark and Q. Therefore, we know that it was written sometime between AD 60 and AD 85.
+We know that the Q was written before Luke (A.D.
+60-75).
+Also, Mark (A.D.
+55-70) did not use it, so it was probably not written long before Mark wrote.
+This allows us to date it between A.D.
+45 and 70.
+To date the Greek Matthew, we know that it does not depend on Luke; and Luke does not depend on it; so they must have been written at about the same time.
+We also know that it was written after Mark and Q. Therefore, we know that it was written sometime between A.D.
+60 and 85.